shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 - **The daily budget** This is the amount of the budget that should serve on the current day.

-<b>Note:</b> When referring to the budget
+> [!NOTE]
-spent, you can use quantity (i.e., 156 ads served) or dollar amounts (i.e., $1,850 of ads served).
+> When referring to the budget spent, you can use quantity (i.e., 156 ads served) or dollar amounts (i.e., $1,850 of ads served).
 However, you must use the same value for all calculations.
 Budgets set in dollar amounts are set against booked revenue at the line item level, and against media cost at the campaign level.

 The system periodically checks this information (approximately every 15 minutes) and determines if the pacing lever needs to be adjusted.

-Example
+## Example

 - You have a campaign with a daily budget of **2,000** impressions (i.e., must be met by 12 a.m. midnight).